department-of-veterans-affairs/vets-design-system-documentation/src/_foundation/design-tokens.md

 ### Forthcoming design tokens

 These tokens are not available in Figma nor are they yet represented in the CSS library.
-However, they do provide values that teams can coalesce around that will soon be available as tokens.
+However, they do provide values that teams can coalesce around that will soon be available as tokens in our component-library.

 <va-accordion bordered="false" uswds="true">
   <va-accordion-item header="Elevation" id="second" uswds>